What is the Domestic Violence Crisis Accommodation Functional Design Brief?

 Engagement sessions were held with peak bodies, community housing providers and specialist homelessness providers as well as organisations representing culturally and linguistically diverse communities, Aboriginal and Torres Strait Islander communities and people with disability.

 Where can I view the full feedback received from the engagement sessions?

 Read or download feedback from the engagement sessions (PDF, 149.87 KB).

-I have some feedback or improvements, where can I send them?
+I have some feedback, where can I send it?